loader image

 Can livestock feeds which contain non-agricultural ingredients be certified?
 (65.1)

-Livestock feeds may contain necessary feed additives or supplements according to PSL Table 5.2.
-Refer to 6.4 in 310 for complete details on livestock feed.
+Livestock feeds may contain necessary non-agricultural ingredients such as feed additives or supplements as long as they are listed on Table 5.2 (as per CAN/CGSB-32.310 9.1.3 d)).
+Refer to CAN/CGSB-32.310 6.4 for complete details on livestock feed requirements.

 Lactoserum for feed #